I don’t remember a time when I wasn’t terrified of going to the dentists.

 Once I finally hit 16 and was legally allowed to tell them where they could shove their treatments, I did and I stopped going altogether a few years later.
 Yes I know that sounds bad but it’s like asking someone who’s scared of clowns to go to a circus- it isn’t going to happen unless you force them to.

-It wasn’t until the problems with my gums became really bad that I questioned the diagnosis I’d had the last time I went.
-I’d been told that my gums were receding and painful because I was malnourished and that once I started recovering, my gums would go back to normal.
-Considering the problem started not long after I became anorexic this made total sense to me and I just accepted that’s what it was.
-Seems daft now but I was high on medication in those early days and considering it didn’t get much worse for two/three years, I didn’t really think about it.
+It wasn’t until the problems with my gums became really bad that I questioned the diagnosis I’d had when I was 17.
+I’d been told that my gums were receding and painful because I was malnourished, and that once I started recovering from my eating disorder my gums would go back to normal.
+Considering the problem started not long after I became anorexic, this made total sense to me and I just accepted that’s what it was.

-Then they took a serious turn for the worse over the course of a week.
-I honestly thought I was going to loose my front two teeth so I did a Google search for emergency dentists in my area, went with the place that had the best reviews and booked an appointment for the following week.
+Then they took a serious turn for the worse over the course of a week, and I honestly thought I was going to loose my front two teeth.
+I did a Google search for emergency dentists in my area, went with the place that had the best reviews and booked an appointment for the following week.
 I was freaking out on the build up to it but it turned out to be nothing like my old place!
-It was a private practice rather than an NHS place and I’m planning on writing a separate post on my experience there, so all I’ll say is they were amazing!
+It was a private practice rather than an NHS one and all I can say is they were amazing!

 The best thing to do is to explain to your fears to them.
 It’s a really common fear actually, probably because almost all of us have had a traumatic experience with them at some point in our lives.
-When I told mine about some of the things that had happened in the past she was really understanding, made sure to explain everything that was going to happen and told me if I had any worried to stop them straight away.
+When I told mine about some of the things that had happened in the past she was really understanding, made sure to explain everything that was going to happen and told me if I had any worries or pain I was to stop them straight away.

 Obviously as a kid you’re stuck with the dentists your parents take you to and you’ve got no say in where you go or what happens to you.
 As an adult you have the ability to choose where you go and have the ability to say yes or no to the treatments suggested.
 This was the biggest help to me, I changed where I went and realised that I’ll never be forced to have something done again.
 It didn’t get rid of the fear completely but it helped lessen it enough for me to go.